How to build a world that works better for citizens and government.

 - Read more about our private sector development work

-- Visit out Global Center of Entrepreneurship and Innovation
+- Visit our Global Center of Entrepreneurship and Innovation

-Shifting demographics and limited financial resources have accelerated the need for governments to act systematically, swiftly and decisively.
-The value of pension promises made to retiring baby boomers may be up to 100% greater than initially expected.
-Policymakers now need to consider not only the short- and long-term sustainability of their pension and retirement policies and systems, but to do so without delay.
+Shifting demographics and limited financial resources have accelerated the need for governments to act systematically and decisively.
+The value of pension promises made to retiring baby boomers is greater than initially expected.
+Policymakers need to consider the short- and long-term sustainability of their pension and retirement policies and systems and the financial security of growing retiree populations.

-Few countries have clear answers or have yet taken steps to effectively respond to, and prepare for, the new environment.
-Constant review, adjustments and reform are now required.
-As policymakers consider how to make pensions and retirement sustainable and whether pensions are best delivered by the public or private sectors or a mix of both, EY’s Government & Public Sector teams are helping drive transformational change.
+In Canada, steps have been taken by governments to respond to the new environment.
+These steps include changes to legislation to promote workplace pension plans, proposals to enhance and/or supplement government pension programs and modifications to pension provisions to reflect increased longevity.
+However, constant review, adjustments and reform are required.
+As policymakers continue to consider how to make pensions and retirement sustainable and whether pensions are best delivered by the public or private sectors or a mix of both, EY’s Government & Public Sector teams are helping drive transformational change.

 - Public financial management